peterpramb/terraform-hcloud-floating-ips/examples/floating-ips-with-rdns/README.md

 This folder shows an example of [Terraform](https://www.terraform.io) code that uses the [terraform-hcloud-floating-ips](https://github.com/peterpramb/terraform-hcloud-floating-ips) module to manage floating IPs with reverse DNS in the [Hetzner Cloud](https://www.hetzner.com/cloud).

-**IMPORTANT**: This example points to the master branch of the module for simplicity.
+:information\_source: **IMPORTANT**: This example points to the master branch of the module for simplicity.
 In your code, you should always pin to a specific official release.

-**WARNING**: This example might produce additional costs.
+:warning: **WARNING**: This example might produce additional costs.
 Ensure that you remove the resources again when done.

 ## Quick Start